 - 1. The Graduate Division application, along with two official copies of transcripts from all colleges/universities attended. - 2.
-Letter of Intent. - 3.
+Letter of intent. - 3.
 Two completed reference forms or letters of recommendation. - 4.
 Official Graduate Record Examination (GRE) scores. - 5.
-Interview with the Program Director. - 6.
+Interview with the Academic Program Director. - 6.
 Concurrent employment in the Catholic school system. - 7.
-Cumulative undergraduate GPA of 2.8; or a 2.85 GPA in the last 60 semester units of coursework taken; or a 3.0 GPA in at least 9 units of graduate level coursework is required.
+Cumulative undergraduate GPA of 2.8; or a 2.85 GPA in the last 60 semester units of undergraduate coursework taken; or a 3.0 GPA in at least 9 units of graduate level coursework is required.

-Admission Process: When a candidate file is complete, all admission materials will be reviewed by the Administrative Services panel for either recommendation for admission, or referral to the Pupil Personnel and Administrative Services Division (PPAS), or Exceptions Committee for admission consideration/recommendation.
+Admission Process: When a candidate file is complete, all admission materials will be reviewed by the Administrative Services panel for either recommendation for admission, or referral to the Exceptions Committee for admission consideration/recommendation.

-EDUC 6100 Anthropological Analysis of Cultural Diversity EDUC 6101 Assessment and Research Methodology EDUC 6106 Human Davidonment and Learning

-EDUC 6106 Human Development and Learning EDUC 6800 Foundations of Catholic Education

-EDUC 6840 Catechetical Leadership in Catholic Education

-EDUC 6841 Private School Law and Ethics

-EDUC 6842 Educational Leadership in Catholic Education

-EDUC 6971 Field Experience in Administration I (2 sem. hrs.)
+• NOT RECORDINE VITO EDUC 6100 Anthropological Analysis of Cultural Diversity EDUC 6101 Assessment and Research Methodology EDUC 6106 Human Development and Learning EDUC 6800 Foundations of Catholic Education EDUC 6840 Catechetical Leadership in Catholic Education EDUC 6841 Private School Law and Ethics EDUC 6842 Leadership in Catholic Education EDUC 6971 Field Experience in Administration I (2 sem. hrs.)
 EDUC 6981 Field Experience in Administration II (2 sem. hrs.)

-AND two of the following:

-EDUC 6101 Psychology and Education of Culturally/Linguistically Diverse Students with Exceptional Needs
+AND two of the following: EDUC 6101 Psychology and Education of Culturally/Linguistically Diverse Students with Exceptional Needs

+EDUC 6400 Institutional Management